Men's Western Rifle Kit: October - Rocky Mountains

 Ross Copperman: VP Sales & Marketing

-October Mule Deer hunting in the Rockies is the very definition of variable.
-Variable weather, variable terrain, and variable hunting trip length.
-During the second half of October, I'll see everything from sunshine and sixty degree temperatures to snow squalls, high winds and temperatures down in the teens.
+October Mule Deer and Elk hunting in the Rockies is the very definition of variable: variable weather, variable terrain, and variable trip length.
+During the second half of October, I’ll see everything from sunshine and sixty-degree temperatures to snow squalls, high winds, and temperatures down in the teens.
 Being prepared for it all can be quite a challenge but having the right options at your disposal keeps you in the game, regardless of the conditions.
-I usually do a multi-day trip during mule deer season as well as a handful of half day trips, so my kit reflects that.
-Start with Wick 150 Aerowool boxers and/or boot tops, and Kiln 250 Merino-X base layers and accessories.
-Layer in some packable Brooks Down Sweater insulation and wrap it all up during bad weather with a Catalyst System, and you're going to be comfortable and effective.
-I also pack a Chamberlin Down Jacket on overnights as the end-all for those bitter cold nights and mornings on the ridge.
-I choose an Aerowool Liner Glove / Shale Hybrid Glove system for my hands, Mountain Athlete Triad Socks for my feet (one extra pair in my pack) and I carry both a trucker hat and a Tag Cuff as well.
-If I'm going on a day trip, I'll either take the Catalyst Pants or Corrugate Guide Pants depending on the forecast.
+I usually do a multi-day trip during mule deer season as well as a handful of half-day trips, so my kit reflects that.
+Start with Wick 150 Aerowool boot tops, an Aerowool Fuse Crew and Merino-X Kiln 250.
+Breathable but weather-resistant, the Catalyst System comes next.
+I also pack a Chamberlin Down Jacket on overnights for those bitter cold nights and mornings on the ridge.
+I choose an Aerowool Liner Glove / Shale Hybrid Glove system for my hands, Zero Cold Weather Socks for my feet (one extra pair in my pack) and I carry both a Trucker hat and a Tag Cuff beanie as well.
+If I’m going on a day trip, I’ll either take the Catalyst Pants or Corrugate Guide Pants depending on the forecast.